sugimotot/btsdoc-portal/developers/5_full-witness_nodes/nodes_memory_reduction.md

 We found out that most of the blockchain size is actually history of millions of orders made by automated bot accounts in the system.
 The market making these accounts do, is very needed for the DEX liquidity, but is of little value for most nodes.

 This parameter allows to go deleting the oldest operation history from all accounts.
-Balances and everything will still be fine, please remember this is only deleting history.
+Balances and everything will still be fine, please remember this is *only deleting history*.

 By limiting the number of operations per account to 1000 the blockchain decrease in size is more than notorious and will allow you to run nodes in reduced memory machines, can run with 4-5 gigs by using combinations around this option.